Angiokeratomas, acral pseudolymphomatous childhoodD23.9

 HistologyThis section has been translated automatically.

-Nodular inflammatory (non-epidermotropic) infiltrate mainly from CD3+ T lymphocytes, a few B lymphocytes, macrophages and plasma cells in the upper and middle dermis.
-Occasionally also eosinophil granulocytes and multinuclear giant cells.
-Ample vascular incisions with partly prominent endothelia.
+Nodular lymphoid cell (non-epidermotropic) infiltrate in the upper and middle dermis, predominantly consisting of CD3+ T lymphocytes, a few B lymphocytes as well as macrophages and plasma cells.
+Occasionally also eosinophilic granulocytes and multinuclear giant cells.
+Abundant vascular incisions with partly prominent endothelia.
 Formation of lymph follicles possible.

 Differential diagnosisThis section has been translated automatically.